samisbakedham/finn/doc/intro.md

 cryptographic primitives.
 It addresses gaps existing in almost all current blockchain implementations.

-MWC is an open source software project that implements a Mimblewimble blockchain and fills the gaps required for a full blockchain and cryptocurrency deployment.
+finn is an open source software project that implements a Mimblewimble blockchain and fills the gaps required for a full blockchain and cryptocurrency deployment.

-The main goal and characteristics of the MWC project are:
+The main goal and characteristics of the finn project are:

 * Privacy by default.
 This enables complete fungibility without precluding the ability to selectively disclose information as needed.